input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 ## 2. Strategies

-We considered the following strategies, but these can also be used in combination:
+We propose that each Plutus validator and minting policy use one of those (or a combination of) update strategies:

+TODO "On an update event, all assets have to be migrated to the new protocol".
+How do we support this exactly at the moment?
+TODO "the migration cost of a long-living chain can be tremendously costly".
+What does that mean?
 - _migration strategy_: at any given point in time, there's only one valid version of a validator or minting policy.
 On an update event, all assets have to be migrated to the new protocol.
 The benefit of this approach is the simplicity, however the migration cost of a long-living chain can be tremendously costly.
 - _versioned update_: in this strategy, we would maintain references to old validators and minting policies, giving time for the protocol users to migrate their assets as they like.
-With this strategy it is important to allow full migration, in case a version has to be abandoned due to a security issue.
+With this TODO full migration?
+What is that exactly? strategy it is important to allow full migration, in case a version has to be abandoned due to a security issue.
 The update method must be flexible enough to allow addition and removal of certain validators/minting policies.
+TODO Not clear here.
+IIUC, the version oracle validator can have one or more UTXOs with it's hash as the address.
+Each of these UTXOs contain the versioned scripts as reference scripts, and the version of the script (protocolVersion, versionedScriptId) as the datum.
+Am I correct?
+What does the redeemer have to do here?
   For versioned validators, the version used must be specified by the datum or redeemer of the transaction.
-- _partial versioned update_: this is in-between migration and the versioned solution, where the UTxOs in the old validator are considered valid after the update, but new insertions are not allowed.
+- _partial versioned update_: this is in-between migration and the versioned solution, where the UTxOs in the old validator are considered valid after the update, but the insertion of new versioned scripts are not allowed.
 For partially verioned validators, always the latest version is used by default.
   In practice these validators are set up the same way as the ones with migration strategy, but without having the old tokens and datums migrated to the new version of the validator.
-- _transaction token pattern_: we could introduce a light-weight validator/minting policy in place
+- _transaction token pattern_: we could introduce a lightweight validator/minting policy in place
   of our current minting policies and validators, and move all actual logic to [Transaction Token Minting Policies (TxTMP)](https://plutonomicon.github.io/plutonomicon/transaction-token-pattern).
   The validators and minting policies could then use an oracle to reference the current version(s)